tos-kamiya/slothx/README.md

 ## Pinning Support<a id="pinning-support"></a>

-Pinning requires `pipx` version 1.6 or later.
-If you are using an older version (e.g., `pipx` 1.4 on Ubuntu 24.04 via `apt`), the pinning feature will not be available.
+Pinning requires **`pipx` version 1.6 or later**.
+If you are using `pipx` version 1.4 installed with `apt install pipx` in Ubuntu 24.04, the pinning feature will not be available.

 Pinning prevents `pipx upgrade-all` from attempting to upgrade the installed package.
 Since `Slothx` installs scripts from a temporary directory, there will be no updates available for these packages, and attempting to upgrade them will result in warnings like the following: